romabash/Python-notebooks-collection/README.md

 # Python Notebooks

-### Collection of Python Notebooks for Statistics, Data Science and Machine Learning
+### Collection of Python Notebooks for Machine Learning, Statistics and Data Science
-### Notes from courses taken through UCSD Extension, Coursera, and online tutorials
+### Notes from courses taken through UCSD Extension and Coursera